Button Hamburger for menu

 Disposal

 Once the product has been recycled as many times as is possible it is time for disposal.
 Glass shouldn't have this problem, however even when glass does find it's way to the landfill; it is a lot better for the environment compared to plastics.
-Plastics on the other hand can cause serious environmental harm - leeching chemicals and potentially breaking down into microplastics causing damage to marine and wildlife.

 14